GitbookIO/gitbook/CONTRIBUTING.md

 ## Running Tests

 To run the examples, you need to have the GitBook repository cloned to your computer.
-After that, you need to `cd` into the directory where you cloned it, and install the dependencies from `npm`.
+After that, you need to `cd` into the directory where you cloned it, and install the dependencies from `npm` using `yarn`.

 ```
-npm install
+$ yarn install
 ```

 Then you'll need to bootstrap it:

 ```
-npm run bootstrap
+$ npm run bootstrap
 ```

 Which will also compile the source files.
 Then run the tests with:

 ```
-npm test
+$ npm test
 ```